How To Start A Private School – 5 Steps To Take Now

 There are banks out there that allow you to open business accounts as low as $25.
 And no monthly fees.
 That’s right, NO monthly fees.

 How do I know?
 Because about four years ago, I moved from one major bank that was charging me lots of fees that I could not afford.
-Everyone penny counts when you are a small school.
+Every penny counts when you are a small school.
 A friend told me about a bank called Fidelity Bank.

 I moved from the big major bank to Fidelity Bank because it gave me free checking.
 I didn’t even have to have any minimum amount.
 That was welcome news for me.

 I am still rocking with that bank.
 Matter of fact, it has changed names.
 It’s no longer Fidelity Bank.
-It’s Ameris bank now.
+It’s Ameris Bank now.
 And I still enjoy free checking and no minimum balance amount.

 I don’t know if Ameris Bank is where you are.
 But I am positive that there are banks out there.
 Sometimes finding jewels like this just requires us to one, know that they are out there and two, to go looking for them.
 You might just need to go into the branch and say, “Hey, I have a new business.
 I need a free checking account.
 I do not have the money to pay monthly fees at this point.
 What do you have for a business like mine?”